lucascorumba/study-projects/tweet-inverted-index/README.md

 From the PostgreSQL [documentation](https://www.postgresql.org/docs/9.1/datatype-textsearch.html):
 >"PostgreSQL provides two data types that are designed to support full text search, which is the activity of searching through a collection of natural-language documents to locate those that best match a query.
 The **`tsvector`** type **represents a document** in a form optimized for text search; the **`tsquery`** type similarly **represents a text query**."

-Very nice.
-But let's take a look at it to get a better picture:
+Let's take a look at it to get a better picture:

 ![demo 1 of to_tsvector function](../readme-imgs/to_tsvector-example-1.png)